andrewchernow/libpcl/README.md

 # OVERVIEW

 The Portable C Library (PCL) API Documentation.
 This branch is solely used to serve Doxygen generated documentation via GitHub Pages.
 The Doxyfile and other doxygen related files are in the master branch.
-Whenever this repo is updated, all files within the "docs" folder are first removed, then doxygen is ran re-populate "docs" and finally pushed.
-This will delete files that are no used by the most recent run of doxygen.
+Whenever this repo is updated, all files within the "docs" folder are first removed, then doxygen is ran to repopulate "docs" and finally the changes are pushed.
+This will delete files that are no longer used by the most recent run of doxygen.
 Commit message are pretty much worthless on this branch.

 To view this documentation, visit [PCL API Documentation](https://andrewchernow.github.io/libpcl/).